olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 * kubernetes client (v1.9+), configured to access the Kubernetes cluster where MariaDB will runs as cluster admin

 Note: before running `make`, ensure that a MariaDB cluster must be created and is in an operational state.
+Note: Sanity tests and benchmarks should only be run against clusters that have at least 5GB of storage available (option `--set mariadb.server.storage.size=5Gi` on the `helm install` command line).

 ### Running a Sanity Test